pilancilab/Neural-recovery/README.md

-This repository implements the code for the paper **Overparameterized ReLU Neural Networks Learn the Simplest Model: Neural Isometry and Phase Transitions**.
+This repository implements the code for the paper [**Overparameterized ReLU Neural Networks Learn the Simplest Model: Neural Isometry and Phase Transitions**][https://arxiv.org/abs/2209.15265].

 # Introduction